 - Ah!
 Task Manager window will come up on your screen now.
 Get access to the Performance tab.
 Now, here you will notice the names of some of the system components (CPU, Memory, Disk, etc) on the left part of the window and a graph associated with each component.
 So, select the network you’re connected to, for instance – Wifi.

 - This will bring a Wi-Fi graph or Ethernet graph depending on your network on the right pane of the window.
 The graph shows you how much data it is sending and how much your network is receiving.
 Our target here is to see the network details.
 So right-click on the graph and opt for View network details.

 - A window of Network Details will arrive now.
 You will see all the needed details of your network activity here.
-Information related to bytes, unicast, nonunicast, link speed, etc are all displayed here.
+Information related to bytes, unicast, non-unicast, link speed, etc is all displayed here.

 Isn’t things have become so easy with the advancement in technology?
 Even if you don’t have any idea about the details displayed related to the network activity, it is best to give a try.
 If not all the items, few simple ones will be understood.
 Of course, they are very useful for network administrators.
 Experience the details and share with us what you understood.